 This is quite simple, but very important: Try to keep the horizon straight when you are taking landscape pictures.
 You don’t want people to get seasick when they’re looking through your pictures, do you?

 One of the most important tips that cannot be repeated enough is that you should get familiar with your gear before you leave on a trip.
-Practice with your camera before leaving, in order to know how to select the right functions when the perfect picture comes across your eyes in the mountains.
+Either if you'll be using your phone or any type of digital camera (Compact, DSRL, or Mirrorless), it's always a good idea to practice in order to know how to select the right functions when the perfect picture comes across your eyes in the mountains.
 Among others, it’s important to know how to select the setting you’ll want to use (manual, automatic, or any of the preset settings your camera offers), how to handle the zoom and focus, and to know how to enable or disable the flash.

 All told, next time you go to the mountains just go out, try everything you have in mind and most important of all, have fun.
 But don’t stick all the time to these tips, sometimes the best rule is to break the rules!